mkrain/hashservice/README.md

 #### POST /hash?password=mypassword

 This returns immediately with a "requestId" that can be used in the GET endpoint to retrieve the actual hashed value, which is hashed using the SHA-512 alogrithm and base64 encoded before returning.
-The actual hashing is queue and processed at a later time, currently set to 5 seconds from the original request.
+The actual hashing is queued and processed at a later time, currently set to 5 seconds from the original request.

 #### GET /hash/{{requestId}}